imchin/Xicro/docs/setupxicro.rst

 setup_xicro.yaml is contain

 microcontroller
-    1. Idmcu : It sets the ID of the MCU for the system Xicro.
+    1. idmcu : It sets the ID of the MCU for the system Xicro.

         The mcu Id may range from 0 to 15.

-    2. Namespace : This is the name of the file that will be created.
+    2. namespace : This is the name of the file that will be created.

     3. generate_library_Path : Is the path for creating .h and .cpp files.
 Xicro will create a folder with files at the path.